Specialism

 What is deconversion?

-Deconversion is about ‘undoing’ a previous conversion to return a larger dwelling back to its original state.
+Deconversion is about ‘undoing’ a previous flat conversion to return a larger dwelling back to its original state.

 Imagine a Victorian property originally built as a single dwelling that was later divided into three flats.
 Deconversion is the process of reversing this conversion, and restoring the property back to its original form as one home.